-The wall plate/power supply provides 12 VDC to the antenna as well as antenna signals to two TV sets.
+The wall plate/power supply provides 12 VDC to the antenna as well as antenna signals to the TV.
 Cable input from outdoor receptacle connects to the wall plate and may be switched so either antenna or cable/satellite signals may be watched.
 This is located in the cubby under the TV.